-Dividend Policy
+Dividend policy

-We do not anticipate declaring or paying any cash dividends on our capital stock in the foreseeable future, other than the accrued and unpaid Series F Dividend of \$14.6 million to be paid in cash immediately prior to the closing of this offering.
+We do not anticipate declaring or paying any cash dividends on our capital stock in the foreseeable future.
 Any future determination to declare and pay cash dividends, if any, will be made at the discretion of our board of directors and will depend on a variety of factors, including applicable laws, our financial condition, results of operations, contractual restrictions, capital requirements, business prospects, general business or financial market conditions, and other factors our board of directors may deem relevant.
-In addition, our ability to pay cash dividends is currently restricted by the terms of the agreements governing our A&R Credit Facility, our 2017 Convertible Term Loan, our 2020 Convertible Term Loan, and our Mezzanine Facility.
+In addition, our ability to pay cash dividends is currently restricted by the terms of the agreements governing our A&R Credit Facility.
 Our ability to pay cash dividends on our capital stock in the future may also be limited by the terms of any preferred securities we may issue or agreements governing any additional indebtedness we may incur.